Renate Eggebrecht

-Renate Eggebrecht (born 12 August 1944) is a German violinist and record producer.
+Renate Eggebrecht (August 12, 1944 – January 8, 2023) was a German violinist and record producer.

+Music training

+Born in Selent, Schleswig-Holstein, Germany, Eggebrecht received her first music lessons from her mother, before she was four years old.
+At the age of eight, she became a pupil of Hans Hilf, who had studied in the master class of Walther Davisson at the Leipzig Conservatory.
+From twelve years of age, Eggebrecht studied violin with Friedrich Wührer, son of the pianist Friedrich Wührer, and piano with Wilhelm Rau at the Lübeck College of Music.

+Eggebrech continued her training at the Munich College of Music.
+She then devoted herself to private studies with Prof. Wolfram König, attended master classes with Max Rostal, Seymion Snitkovsky as well as chamber music courses with the LaSalle Quartet.

 Biography

-Born in Selent, Schleswig-Holstein, Germany, Eggebrecht received her initial musical training from her mother, starting at the age of four.
-At the age of seven, she became a pupil of Hans Hilf, who had studied in the master class of Walther Davisson at the Leipzig Conservatory.
-From the age of twelve, Eggebrecht studied violin with Friedrich Wührer, son of the pianist Friedrich Wührer, and piano with Wilhelm Rau at the Lübeck College of Music.
-She continued her training at the Munich College of Music.
-Subsequently, she devoted herself to private studies with Prof. Wolfram König; attending master classes with Max Rostal, Seymion Snitkovsky and chamber music courses with the LaSalle Quartet.

-In 1986, Eggebrecht founded the Fanny Mendelssohn Quartet with which she gave the world premiere performance of Fanny Hensel born Mendelssohn’s Piano Quartet in A-flat Major (1822) on 6 March 1988 in the Cultural Center Gasteig in Munich and the first Munich performance of the String Quartet in E-flat Major (1834) by this composer.
+In 1986, Eggebrecht founded the Fanny Mendelssohn Quartet.
+On 6 March 1988, she performed world premieres of Fanny Mendelssohn’s Piano Quartet in A-flat Major (1822), and String Quartet in E-flat Major (1834) in the Cultural Center, Gasteig in Munich.

-In 1988 she published the first editions of these chamber music works (Furore Verlag, Kassel).
+In 1988, Eggebrecht published the first editions of these chamber music works (Furore Verlag, Kassel).

-To publicize unknown and forgotten music, Eggebrecht founded the music production firm of Troubadisc as a label for Classical music in 1991.
-For this label she made world premiere CD recordings of chamber music by Fanny Hensel born Mendelssohn, Ethel Smyth, Germaine Tailleferre, Grażyna Bacewicz and other women composers.
+To publicize unknown and forgotten music, Eggebrecht founded the music production firm Troubadisc in 1991, as a Classical music label.
+She recorded world premiere CDs of chamber music by Fanny Hensel born Mendelssohn, Ethel Smyth, Germaine Tailleferre, Grażyna Bacewicz, and other women composers.

-In 1993 Eggebrecht produced the complete songs of the French composer and pedagogue Nadia Boulanger, their first release on CD, and similarly the instrumental and piano songs of Ethel Smyth in 1997.
+In 1993, Eggebrecht produced the complete songs of the French composer and pedagogue Nadia Boulanger, their first release on CD, and similarly the instrumental and piano songs of Ethel Smyth in 1997.
 Besides Fanny Hensel born Mendelssohn’s chamber music, Eggebrecht also produced the composer’s songs in 2001, and in 1998, with the pianist Wolfram Lorenzen, the piano cycle Das Jahr ("The Year") based on the composer’s fair copy as a CD world premiere.